MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 In this topic you'll learn how to set-up a Windows Autopilot deployment for a virtual machine (VM) using Hyper-V. Note: Although there are [multiple platforms](administer.md) available to enable Autopilot, this lab primarily uses Intune.

-See the following video for an overview of the process:
+The following video provides an overview of the process:

 </br>
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/KYVptkpsOqs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>